 If you have an eye for style and love all things fashion, being a visual merchandiser could be your dream job.
 You’ll be involved in creating 3D displays across retail shops in order to maximise sales.
 This can range from high-street to high-end stores.
 To receive full job satisfaction, pick a brand you love to receive staff discount, too!

-If you like getting creative in the kitchen by mixing a number of ingredients and spices, you can really excel in a high-end kitchen.
-You can not only get imaginative with flavours but also can make a dish look appealing through presentation.
+If you like getting creative in the kitchen by mixing a number of ingredients and spices, you could really excel - artistically and financially - in a high-end kitchen.
+As a chef, you can not only get imaginative with flavours but also can make a dish look appealing through presentation.

 Looking after a plant is hard for most of us, let alone trying to match a pretty bouquet of flowers.
 After all, arranging flowers and knowing which families go together is like putting together a puzzle that requires creative juices.

 Teaching is another option for artistic individuals, especially for those who teach music, art and drama.
 However, teachers in other fields can also cultivate their artistic sides through creative teaching methods and finding innovative ways to help students grasp and retain knowledge and apply it to their lives.